-Secrets of successful weed control

-If there are weeds present in or on the boundaries of your bush remnant, consider the following principles for successful longterm control:

-- Remove all weeds from the site before you fence or do any further planting. - Identify your weeds and get good advice about the most efficient and effective way to control them.
-Contact Greater Wellington Regional Council Pest Plant officers for advice about specific control methods. - Take care with herbicides around native plants because they are very sensitive.
-Avoid blanket spraying as this will open up gaps for invasive weeds. - Use chemicals that are proven against your target weed and always apply them at the recommended rates. - Replant large open areas with natives to avoid new weed infestations.
-If possible, use mulch to cover the ground to prevent weed seeds germinating. - Tackle outlying weed patches first to slow the spread before you start on the worst areas.
-If the job seems too big, start with a small manageable area and work in stages. - Check on weed growth regularly, especially during spring and summer.
+Secrets of successful weed control If there are weeds present in or on the boundaries of your bush remnant, consider the following principles for successful longterm control: - Remove all weeds from the site before you fence or do any planting - Identify your weeds and get good advice about the most efficient and effective way to control them.
+Contact Greater Wellington Regional Council Pest Plant officers for advice about specific control methods or click on "General weed control brochure" at www.gw.govt.nz/pest-plants-3 - Take care with herbicides around native plants because they are very sensitive.
+Avoid blanket spraying as this will open up gaps for invasive weeds - Use chemicals that are proven against your target weed and always apply them at the recommended rates - Replant large open areas with natives to avoid new weed infestations.
+If possible, use mulch to cover the ground to prevent weed seeds germinating - Tackle outlying weed patches first to slow the spread before you start on the worst areas.
+If the job seems too big, start with a small manageable area and work in stages - Check on weed growth regularly, especially during spring and summer.
 Controlling weeds in the early stages is generally much easier than dealing with mature infestations. - Consider paying someone else to control weeds in your bush areas during busy periods if you don't have time.
-It might save you considerable cost compared with leaving an infestation until it reaches challenging proportions. - Keep on top of shade-tolerant weeds. - Plant out weedy areas using larger plants at close spacing (no more than 1.5 metres apart) to reduce weed competition.
-Planting close may cost more upfront but will pay off in the long-term. - Start by planting a smaller area and maintaining it well, moving on to other areas once the initial site doesn't need so much attention.
-Use stakes to mark the position of plants - this can help you to find them for releasing.
+It might save you considerable cost compared with leaving an infestation until it reaches challenging proportions - Keep on top of shade-tolerant weeds - Plant out weedy areas using larger plants at close spacing (no more than 1.5 metres apart) to reduce weed competition.
+Planting close may cost more upfront but will pay off in the long-term - Start by planting a smaller area and maintaining it well, moving on to other areas once the initial site doesn't need so much attention.
+Use stakes to mark the position of plants - this can help you to find them for releasing Weed control for new plantings If you plan to plant up the edges of your bush or any clearings inside, clear any weeds beforehand to give your plants a head start and reduce your future workload.
+Use either herbicide or a spade to clear weeds and grass in circles of about 1 metre round for each plant.
+Native plants are very sensitive to herbicides, so it's best to spray well before you intend to plant.
+Make sure you use herbicides at the recommended rates and spray in a s-shaped pattern to avoid overlap and excessive use of chemical.
+Use a spade to clear grass and weeds on smaller areas if you have the time.